 Once you have your budget, you will need to determine how you will spend your funds and document this on a spending plan.
 You can work with your Independent Facilitator, Person-Centered Planner, and/or Financial Management Service (FMS) to complete this document.
 All of your services must be on the list of approved services from the federal government, and you still must utilize generic resources first.
 When you submit your spending plan to the Regional Center, the Regional Center will review it and provide you with feedback.
 Once you and the Regional Center agree to the Spending Plan, you will sign and date it to “certify” it and return a copy to the Regional Center.
 A spending plan that everyone agrees on must be in place no later than the 15th day of the month in order for Self-Determination services to start on the 1st day of the following month, and Self-Determination services only start on the first of the month; for example, if you hope to start Self-Determination on August 1st, you and the Regional Center must have agreed on your spending plan no later than July 15th.

 Financial Management Services

 Every participant in the Self-Determination Program is required to have a Financial Management Service (FMS).
 This is the only vendored service a participant must have.
-The cost of an FMS comes out of each individual’s budget and, by law, SCLARC cannot increase the budget to account for this expense.
-The maximum charge for an FMS is set by the state and can be found here.
+Effective July 1, 2022, the cost of the FMS provider will be paid by the regional center outside of the participant’s individual budget.
 The FMS assists participants with payroll for employees, paying for services, budgeting, and ensuring that applicable employment laws are followed, among other tasks.

 - There are three kinds of ways that a participant may interact with their FMS.
 You can choose any, or a combination, of the models, depending on your needs.